 If monitor is not less than the current number of available monitors (which can change at any time), the results are #f and #f.
+See also display-changed in top-level-window<%>.

 Gets the physical size of the specified monitor in pixels.
 On Windows, this size does not include the task bar by default.
 On Mac OS X, this size does not include the menu bar or dock area by default.